-Triple Flag Investment
+Triple Flag Stream and Equity Investment

-• The Company, NCI, and Triple Flag entered into a metals purchase and sale agreement dated December 21, 2017 (the "Stream Agreement") whereby Triple Flag has committed to fund a deposit of \$70,000,000 (the "Stream Deposit") against future sale and delivery by NCI of 90% of the gold and silver production from the Underground Project, calculated based on a fixed ratio of 162.5 ounces of gold for each 1 million pounds of copper in concentrate produced and 3,131 ounces of silver for each 1 million pounds of copper in concentrate produced.
+- The Company, NCI and Triple Flag entered into a metals purchase and sale agreement dated December 21, 2017 (the "Stream Agreement") whereby Triple Flag committed to fund a deposit of \$70,000,000 (the "Stream Deposit") against future sale and delivery by NCI of an amount of gold and silver referenced to 90% of the gold and silver production from the Underground Project, calculated based on a fixed ratio of 162.5 ounces of gold for each 1 million pounds of copper in concentrate produced and 3,131 ounces of silver for each 1 million pounds of copper in concentrate produced.
 NCI will receive an ongoing payment of 10% of the spot price for each ounce of gold and silver delivered to Triple Flag.
 NCI has a one-time option on March 31, 2020 to reduce the amount of gold and silver to be delivered under the Stream Agreement to 55% of the gold and silver production from the Underground Project (based on the fixed ratios noted above) by making a payment of \$36 million to Triple Flag, subject to certain adjustments.
-Nevada Copper and its subsidiaries have provided security (which is subordinated to the security granted under the Red Kite Loan Agreement) for the performance of the obligations under the Stream Agreement over all of their respective assets.

-- Upon the occurrence of an event of default that is continuing under the Stream Agreement, Triple Flag will have the right, upon written notice, to take any or all of the following actions: (a) demand all amounts and deliveries owing by NCI, (b) terminate the Stream Agreement and demand all losses suffered or incurred as a result of the occurrence of such event of default and termination in an amount equal to the greater of a target return amount and the value of the gold and silver that would have been delivered by NCI for the term of the Stream Agreement, or (c) enforce the security. - NCI agreed to the restriction of certain business activities, including not carrying on any business other than the exploration, construction, development, operation and expansion of the Project and the Company agreed to restrict the declaration of any dividends, prior to commencement of initial production from the Underground Project. - Funding of the Stream Deposit is conditional on, among other things, a decision to proceed with construction of the Underground Project on a fully funded basis (excluding working capital) and completion of the Subsequent Equity Offering.
+Nevada Copper and its subsidiaries have provided security (which is subordinated to the security granted under the Red Kite Loan Agreement, as defined below) for the performance of the obligations under the Stream Agreement over all of their respective assets. - Upon the occurrence of an event of default that is continuing under the Stream Agreement, Triple Flag will have the right, upon written notice, to take any or all of the following actions: (a) demand all amounts and deliveries owing by NCI, (b) terminate the Stream Agreement and demand all losses suffered or incurred as a result of the occurrence of such event of default and termination in an amount equal to the greater of a target return amount and the value of the gold and silver that would have been delivered by NCI for the term of the Stream Agreement, or (c) enforce the security. - NCI agreed to the restriction of certain business activities, including not carrying on any business other than the exploration, construction, development, operation and expansion of the Project and the Company agreed to restrict the declaration of any dividends, prior to commencement of initial production from the Underground Project. - Shortly after the announcement of the Construction Decision, the Company received the \$70 million precious metals stream deposit from Triple Flag on September 6, 2018.
 Triple Flag also subscribed for \$10 million of the Special Warrant Offering.